Daniel Radcliffe responds to J.K. Rowling backlash

-Daniel Radcliffe has responded to a series of tweets from Harry Potter author J.K.
-Rowling, which have been criticized for being transphobic.
+Actor Daniel Radcliffe has responded to a series of tweets from Harry Potter author J.K.
+Rowling that have been labeled ransphobic.

 "Any statement to the contrary erases the identity and dignity of transgender people and goes against all advice given by professional health care associations who have far more expertise on this subject matter than either Jo or I."

-Radcliffe cited the high percent of transgender and nonbinary youth who reported being discriminated against due to their gender identity, and wrote that, "It's clear that we need to do more to support transgender and nonbinary people, not invalidate their identities, and not cause further harm."
+Radcliffe cited the high percentage of transgender and nonbinary youth who reported being discriminated against due to their gender identity, and wrote that "it's clear that we need to do more to support transgender and nonbinary people, not invalidate their identities, and not cause further harm."

 Rowling's series of controversial tweets began with a comment on an article from Devex, titled: Creating a more equal post-COVID-19 world for people who menstruate. "'People who menstruate.'
 I'm sure there used to be a word for those people.
 Someone help me out.
 Wumben?
 Wimpund?
 Woomud?"
 Rowling tweeted Saturday.